GB: Asian Pine Hawkmoth; Larch Hawkmoth

 Hostplants.
 Various species of Pinus and Larix, particularly Pinus sibirica, Pinus sylvestris, Larix sibirica and Larix gmelinii (syn.
 Larix dahurica) in Siberia (Zolotarenko, Petrova & Shiryaev, 1978).
 In the Altai, this species can be a major pest of Pinus sylvestris, sometimes causing complete defoliation of large areas (Plotnikov & Gninenko, 1980).

 PUPA: 30--35mm.
-Very similar to that of Sphinx pinastri, except that the free tongue-case is replaced by a blunt knob.
+Very similar to that of Hyloicus pinastri, except that the free tongue-case is replaced by a blunt knob.

 None recorded.

-In the western palaearctic, confined to the Altai Mountains (Plotnikov & Gninenko, 1980; Izerskiy, 1999) and foothills north to Omsk and Tomsk.
-Recorded localities are Bazoi, Tomsk, Chingisy, Novosibirsk, Omsk, Kalinovka, Korolevka, Barnaul and Yailyu (Zolotarenko, Petrova & Shiryaev, 1978; Knyazev, 2020).
+In the western palaearctic, confirmed from Chelyabinsk and Krasnoturyinsk in the southern Urals (Ilya Svetlov, iNaturalist 2024) and the Altai Mountains (Plotnikov & Gninenko, 1980; Izerskiy, 1999; Svyatoslav Knyazev, iNaturalist 2022; Knyazev, 2023), as well as western Siberia north to Omsk and Tomsk.
+Recorded localities are Bazoi, Tomsk, Chingisy, Novosibirsk, Omsk, Kalinovka, Korolevka, Barnaul, Yailyu and Souzga (Zolotarenko, Petrova & Shiryaev, 1978; Knyazev, 2020; Knyazev, 2023).

 Extra-limital range.
 From the Altai Mountains across southern Siberia and Mongolia to the Russian Far East, north-eastern China and Korea.
 There is also an isolated population in the Qingling Mountains of Shaanxi Province, China, at around 1500m altitude.